-As of June 2023, challenges include a large number of new teachers to the school and a complete turnover of the administrative team.
+As of June 2023, challenges include a large number of new teachers to

 As of June 2023, opportunities include an addition to the administrative team will allow for a focused support on instructional planning and implementation checks/coaching

 All content and encore teachers will use teacher/student data trackers to monitor student performance and progress in school.
 Based on the data, interventions will be in place to improve student's performance and attendance.
 (CCR, Math 8, EVAAS growth)